-To find out the exact cost of the plot for burying cremated ashes, contact your chosen location.
+To find out the exact cost of the plot for burying cremated ashes, take a look at what areas we cover in the UK and contact your chosen location.

 The average cost is around £600, but prices can be as much as £2,000 or as little as £100 depending on the location.